cmhume/eCommerce_Business_Trends/README.md

 * We will post on slack before merging to the main branch and after creating new branches.

-* Every Thursday we will merge work to the main branch for everyone to review and provide feedback.

 * On Sundays at 7pm, we will check in on Slack to review our GitHub page before turning in the assignment on Canvas.